MinhHungPhan/terraform-bootcamp/03-terraform-docker/03-state-management/02-terraform-console-and-outputs/README.md

 terraform output
 ```

-Output:
+🎯 **Expected Output**:

 ```plaintext
 Container-name = "nodered"
 IP-Address = "172.17.0.2"
 ```

-Remember, these outputs will not exist until the state file is populated.
+⛳️ Remember, these outputs will not exist until the state file is populated.

 ## Conclusion